How to Use Employee Orientation to Set New Hires Up for Success

 Provides structure

-Approaching new employee orientation in the same way every time takes pressure off managers, who can devote their attention to providing clear goals and direction to their new reports.
+Approaching new employee orientation in the same way takes pressure off managers, who can devote their attention to providing clear goals and direction to their new reports.
 Systematizing the process allows you to fine-tune it over time, making your orientation as effective as possible.

 How Long Should Employee Orientation Last?

 Employee orientation should range from a few hours to a full workday.
-Avoid spreading your orientation over multiple days as this can be frustrating for new employees who are eager to get started on the work they were hired to do.
+Avoid spreading your orientation over multiple days, as this can be frustrating for new employees who are eager to get started on the work they were hired to do.

-What To Include In Employee Orientation
+What to Include in Employee Orientation

 Here are some key components of a solid employee orientation program.